najiyak23/Marketing-Analysis/README.md

 # Insights Deep Dive
 ### Decreased Conversion Rates:
 - **Main insight 1**: Conversion rates vary by month, with peaks in January and September .
-- **Main insight 2**: May has the lowest conversion rate (4%), indicating a need for strategy adjustments .
+- **Main insight 2**: May recorded the lowest conversion rate (4%), highlighting the need for refined marketing strategies during this period.
 - **Main insight 3**: January has the highest conversion rate (20%), driven by products like Ski Boots .
 - **Main insight 4**: Ski Boots, Kayaks,Surfboard and Volleyball show high conversion rates .